Where to find the assessment documents

 We referred Star of the South under the EE Act in May 2020.

-In May 2020, the Victorian Minister for Planning required Star of the South to prepare an EES under the EE Act to assess the potential environmental effects of project components within Victoria.
+In May 2020, the Victorian Minister for Planning required Star of the South to prepare an EES under to assess the potential environmental effects of project components and works in Victoria.

-Draft scoping requirements were prepared by the Department and public comment invited in July 2021.
+Draft scoping requirements were prepared by DTP and public comment invited in July 2021.
 After considering public submissions on the draft scoping requirements, the Minister approved final scoping requirements in 2021.

 To prepare the EES, we undertook:

-We submitted the EES to the Department in December 2025 and it is currently being reviewed for adequacy, prior to being released for public review.
+We submitted the EES to DTP in December 2025 and it is currently being reviewed for adequacy, prior to being released for public review.

 The next step is for the EES to be published for public review.

-During the public review period, anyone may read the EES and make a submission.
+During the public review period, anyone can review the EES and make a submission.

-The Minister may appoint an inquiry to evaluate the effects of the project, after reviewing the EES studies and public submissions.
+The Minister may appoint an Inquiry to evaluate the effects of the project.

 Community Consultation